 This year it just hit.
 Deja vu.
 It's all the same, when you simmer away the specifics.

-We're all the same.
+We're all

 We've all just weary and in need of a kind word.
 A really kind word.